tdevworks/tdevworks/README.md

 ### **🛫 Database Implementation for a Fictional Airline Operation in Oracle**
 - Designed an Entity-Relationship diagram and implemented a database in Oracle.
 - Automated constraints and relationships using SQL.
+- Implemented a comprehensive database system for a fictional airline company.

 ### **💻 Exploitation of SMBGhost (CVE-2020-0796)**
 - Simulated a privilege escalation attack using Python in a controlled environment.
-- Proposed practical prevention measures for enterprise environments.
+- Proposed practical prevention measures for enterprise environments: disabling SMB3 compression and blocking TCP port 445.

 ---